Cookie information

 Is your child a bedwetter?
 Help yourself to an easier life

 Having a bedwetting child can cause much frustration, bad sleep for the child and its parents – and a lot of laundry.
-Besides using a bedwetting alarm and medicine to treat the problem, you can also use absorbing mini sheets to put on top of the regular sheet.
+Besides using a bedwetting alarm and medicine to treat the problem, you can also use reusable absorbing mini sheets to put on top of the regular sheet.
 An absorbing sheet quickly absorbs the urine and protects the mattress at the same time.
 As the absorbing sheet does not cover the entire bed but only the area where the urine leaks, the sheet can be removed easily and quickly so that the family can go back to sleep.

 Situations where the child is going camping or sleeping at a friend’s house can be very worrying – both for the parents and for the bedwetting child.
 Because how can the child get through such situations without being teased and without urine accidents being noticed?
 Fortunately, night incontinence pants can minimise the problems with bedwetting.
 The pants can absorb 350-600 ml and are waterproof, meaning that accidents will not be noticed.